matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 ## Potential issues

-Determining which EDUs to transmit to the appservice could lead to quite some overhead on the homeservers side.
+Determining which EDUs to transmit to the appservice could lead to quite some overhead on the homeserver side.
 Additionally, more network traffic is produced, potentially straining the local network and the appservice more.
 As such, appservices have to opt-in to receive EDUs.

 ## Security considerations

-The homeserver needs to accurately determine which EDUs to send to the appservice, as to not leak any metadata about users.
+The homeserver needs to accurately determine which EDUs to send to the appservice, as to not leak any unnecessary metadata about users.
 Particularly `m.presence` could be tricky, as no `room_id` is present in that EDU.

 ## Unstable prefix